leanprover/theorem_proving_in_lean4/interacting_with_lean.md

 relation that is reflexive and euclidean is symmetric, and ``th2`` shows that a relation that is symmetric and euclidean is transitive.
 Then ``th3`` combines the two results.
-But notice that we have to manually disable the implicit arguments in ``th1``, ``th2``, and ``euclr``, because otherwise too many implicit arguments are inserted.
+But notice that we have to manually disable the implicit arguments in ``euclr``, because otherwise too many implicit arguments are inserted.
 The problem goes away if we use weak implicit arguments:

 ```lean
 def reflexive {α : Type u} (r : α → α → Prop) : Prop :=